NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 For setting up the build and computation environment, we refer the users to our documentation chapter [DEPENDENCIES.md](DEPENDENCIES.md) for details.
 Basically, you will need to have access to C/C++ compiler, MPI, Boost, NetCDF, Cmake, SQLite3.
 Some of them may already be on your system.
 Otherwise, you have to install your own version.
 There are also some required software packages that come with `ngen` as submodules, such as `Udunits libraries`, `pybind11`, and `iso_c_fortran_bmi`.

-You are most likely need to use Python.
+You most likely need to use Python.
 For that we recommend setting up a virtual environment.
 For details, see [PYTHON_ROUTING.md](PYTHON_ROUTING.md).
-After setting up the Python virtual environment and activating it, you may need install additional python modules depending what `ngen submodules` you want to run.
+After setting up the Python virtual environment and activating it, you may need install additional python modules depending on what `ngen` submodules you want to run.

 # Build the Executable

-After setting up the environment variables, we need first build the necessay dynamically linked librares.
-Although `ngen` has capability for automated building of submodule libraries, we build them explicitly so that users have a better understanding.
+After setting up the environment variables, we need to first build the necessary dynamically linked libraries.
+Although `ngen` has the capability for automated building of submodule libraries, we build them explicitly so that users have a better understanding.
 For simplicity, we display the content a script which we name it `build_libs`.

 ```
 cmake -B extern/sloth/cmake_build -S extern/sloth && \